 Chainsaw will prompt for a configuration file upon startup.
-The configuration can also be loaded later by clicking File/Load Log4J File....
+The configuration can also be loaded later by clicking File/Load Log4J File...
 You should see an XMLSocketReceiver instance loaded in Chainsaw's Receiver list, configured at port 4448, ready to receive log messages.

-ylons stack's log mess ages can look with colors defined (usin g Chainsaw on OS X): 000 Chainsan v2 - Log Vie
+Here's how the Pylons stack's log messages can look with colors defined (using Chainsaw on OS X):